Built For Speed at Ipswich Art Gallery

-The second quiet space is a bit larger and has long tracks that the kids can bend and loop, and create jumps from blocks, cylinders, and pieces of foam for to race smaller cars on.
-The cars are held by a staff member who is on hand to make sure that all kids get a go when it is busy.
+The second quiet space is a bit larger and has long Blutracks – flexible plastic tracks – that the kids can bend and loop, and create jumps and tunnels from blocks, cylinders, cardboard and pieces of foam to race smaller cars on.
+The toy cars are held by a staff member who is on hand to make sure that all kids get a go when it is busy.
 This is obviously a popular space and it is easy to see why.
-Kids are literally given free reign to create jumps that lead to tunnels that lead to loops and then adjusting the angles to get the car to make it all the way through.
+Kids are literally given free rein to create jumps that lead to tunnels that lead to loops and then adjusting the angles to get the car to make it all the way through.

 Special Needs Considerations

 Younger children are catered for with an exclusive contained space for 0-3 year olds in each of the ramp rooms.
-These spaces have boxes and boxes of Duplo for the kids to build with, plus some cushioned ramps for them to play on or race their cars down.
+These spaces have boxes of blocks or wooden cars for the kids to build with, plus some cushioned ramps for them to play on or race their cars down.

 Make a day of it

 While there is no café in the gallery itself, there are lots of options for hungry Brisbane Kids when visiting Ipswich Art Gallery.
 If you don’t feel like walking in the summer heat to one of the nearby cafes listed on their website, you can bring your own lunch that the super friendly gallery staff will store for you in cubby-holes.